 It’ll be determined by your income for MLS purposes.
 This includes your taxable income, fringe benefits, super contributions minus any net investment losses.
 If you have a spouse, your combined income will be used.
 Visit the Australian Taxation Office for a full overview.

 For calculating your Medicare Levy Surcharge (MLS) a dependent child is:

 - Your child under 21; or

 - Your child who is a full-time student between 21 and 25

 You won’t have to pay the MLS if:

 - Your taxable income is below the income threshold

 - Your taxable income is over the income threshold and you have and continue to maintain hospital cover with an excess no greater than $500 for singles or $1,000 for couples/ families.
 Overseas cover is excluded.

 - You’re normally exempt from the MLS because you’re a prescribed person and you don’t have any dependents

-- You’re a high income earner who had already purchased hospital cover with an excess greater than $500 for singles or $1,000 for couples/families on or before 24 May 2000
+- You’re a high income earner who had already purchased and continue to maintain hospital cover with an excess greater than $500 for singles or $1,000 for couples/families on or before 24 May 2000

 *In some cases people may be exempt from paying the 1.5% Medicare Levy.